-California orders 40 million to stay home to halt virus
+California facing new reality: order to stay home amid virus

-SACRAMENTO, Calif.
-(AP) — California’s 40 million residents should stay home indefinitely and venture out only for essential jobs, errands and some exercise, Gov. Gavin Newsom said, warning that the coronavirus pandemic threatens to overwhelm the state’s medical system.

-The move, the most sweeping by any state so far, was an exclamation point at the end of a week of increasingly aggressive efforts designed to keep the virus in check by forcing people to stay away from each other as often as possible.
+Scott Sorensen walked his boxer Chewie through the quiet streets of downtown Los Angeles, a typically thriving hub of business and retail that has shut down.
+He said he was mindful of his great-grandmother Tillie’s descriptions of being hungry and frightened during the Great Depression in North Dakota.

+“They consumed really only what they produced on their own farm,” he said.
+“I’m trying to keep it in focus.”

+While the governor’s effort to curb the pandemic had plenty of exceptions, it was by far the most sweeping measure taken by any state.
 New York Gov. Andrew Cuomo on Friday banned gatherings statewide and ordered all workers in nonessential businesses to stay home.

-“I can assure you home isolation is not my preferred choice, I know it’s not yours, but it’s a necessary one,” Newsom said at Thursday news conference streamed on social media.
+“I can assure you, home isolation is not my preferred choice, I know it’s not yours, but it’s a necessary one,” Newsom said Thursday at news conference streamed on social media.

-He assured residents that they “can still take your kids outside, practicing common sense and social distancing.
-You can still walk your dog.”
-Restaurant meals can still be delivered to homes in the nation’s most populous state.
+He said Californians “can still take your kids outside, practicing common sense and social distancing.”
+Restaurant meals can still be delivered to homes.

-The announcement came after the release of a letter to President Donald Trump where Newsom warned the virus was spreading quickly and eventually could infect more than half the state’s population.
-A spokesman later clarified that the figure did not take into account aggressive mitigation efforts.
+The announcement came after the release of a letter to President Donald Trump in which Newsom warned the virus was spreading quickly and eventually could infect more than half the state’s population.
+A spokesman later clarified that the figure did not take into account the aggressive mitigation efforts that have been made.

-The governor said he doesn’t expect police will be needed to enforce his stay-at-home order, saying “social pressure” already has led to social distancing statewide.
+The governor said he doesn’t expect police will be needed to enforce his stay-at-home order, saying “social pressure” already has led to people keeping their distance from one another.

-“I don’t believe the people of California need to be told through law enforcement that it’s appropriate just to home isolate,” Newsom said.
+“I don’t believe the people of California need to be told through law enforcement that it’s appropriate just to home isolate,” he said.

 The Democrat who is barely a year into his first term also called up 500 National Guard troops to help distribute food.
 The move comes after panic-buying led to massive lines at some grocery stores.